Allergen testing in laboratory

 Support and guidance

-For example, at Campden BRI, we can offer the full range of food allergen services, beyond testing and analysis to include allergen management, labelling and legislation and food allergen training too.
+Campden BRI services and support - We offer the full range of food allergen services, going beyond testing and analysis.
+We cover allergen management, labelling and legislation and food allergen training too.

 Download our FREE Managing Food Allergens eBook today!
 Secure food safety, control and confidence through effective allergen management

-In the area of food allergen management, we know that food hypersensitivity (including allergens) can be caused by substances at any stage of the food chain - from ‘farm to fork’.
-Therefore, through techniques including risk assessment, risk management and risk communication, we can provide advice and support for your specific processes or products, which will help you to implement the most effective solutions to manage and mitigate your risks.
+You should also consider that hypersensitivity can be caused by substances at any stage of the food chain - from ‘farm to fork’.
+Via techniques including risk assessment, risk management and risk communication, Campden BRI can provide advice and support for your specific processes or products.
+This will result in you implementing the most effective solutions to manage and mitigate your risks.

-In addition, we have extensive knowledge and expertise in current global legislation, so we can offer you invaluable advice and guidance on best practice and legal requirements relating to labelling and information for substances causing food hypersensitivity (including allergens).
+Furthermore, we have extensive knowledge and expertise in current global legislation.
+This means we can offer you invaluable advice and guidance on best practice and legal requirements.

 Quality and value add